Experience Emeril’s New Orleans!

 Carriage tours are perfect for those looking for a historic exploration of more than just Bourbon Street!
 You'll learn all about the French Quarter, and you'll love the opportunity to sit back and relax while your carriage driver unfolds 300 years of fun-filled history on your mule-drawn carriage ride.
 Your guide will cover the storied history of New Orleans, discussing everything from our resilient culture to the aging architecture.
 After the 30 minute carriage ride, stick around the French Quarter to explore or grab a refreshment. $25 pp.

-Dinner Jazz Cruise on the Creole Queen
+Dinner Jazz Cruise on the Steamboat Natchez

 Thursday, May 10th